-(C).
-Light fixtures shall be full cut-off luminaries and shall be located, mounted, aimed and shielded so that direct light is not cast onto adjacent properties.
+- (C).
+Light fixtures shall have no light emitted above 90 degrees and shall be located, mounted, aimed and shielded so that direct light is not cast onto adjacent properties. - (8).
+Illuminated Exterior Signs: The applicant shall designate on the plan areas to be considered for exterior signage locations.
+Such areas are subject to the following requirements: